California’s guide to plant communities

 Please note: The CNPS Vegetation Program would greatly appreciate your data contributions.
 We’ll enter the data into our database, archive the information, and use it for future analyses.
 If requested, we can send you a hard copy database report summarizing the data you’ve provided.

 Please send photocopies/scanned copies via post, email or fax to:

 Fax: (916) 324-0475

 Field Updates and Other Recent News

-CNPS recently sampled more than 30 plant alliances in the Santa Susana Mountains, the first step toward creating vegetation classification and the first fine-scale map of the area's plant communities.
+CNPS sampled 30+ plant alliances in the Santa Susana Mountains, progress on classifying vegetation with the first fine-scale map of local plant communities.

-Working in collaboration with the US Forest Service, CNPS completed field studies to assess the extent and status of the California endemic bigcone Douglas-fir in the Angeles National Forest (NF).
+CNPS worked with USFS to complete field studies to assess the extent & status of the California endemic bigcone Douglas-fir in the Angeles National Forest.